 Collagen is the body’s most available protein.
-It is the most important component of connective tissues, which include tendons, ligaments, skin, and muscles.
+The benefits of collagen is that it play an important role of connecting tissues, which include tendons, ligaments, skin, and muscles.
 It has a variety of roles, including adding shape to the skin and protecting your bones.
 Collagen supplements have been increasingly common in recent years.
 Most collagen is hydrolyzed, which ensures it has been broken down to make it easy to digest.

 Pork skin and bone broth are two other ingredients that can help you get more collagen in your diet.
 Collagen use can have a number of health effects, ranging from joint pain relief to improved skin health.